exercism/website-copy/pages/strategy.md

 The majority of submissions are common.
 It is rare for a student to submit a solution that no-one else has ever submitted.
 The Track Anatomy Project aims to ensure this is the case, guiding tracks to have core exercises that are usually solved with one of a few common approaches.
 Automated Mentoring Support aims to utilize this consistency to provide automated approval and/or feedback to students for the majority of submissions to core exercises.
 This has the following benefits:
 - **Reduce student frustration:** We give students a quick feedback loop.
 If a solution is optimal, let them continue.
 If it fails in a known way, tell them and let them improve it.
 This keeps students getting frustrated with waiting for their perfectly-ok solutions to be approved and therefore with the mentors who they perceive to be the source of the slowness.
 - **Dramatically reduce the size of the queue:** Our prototyping has shown that for simple exercises (e.g. TwoFer) we will be able to provide automated mentoring in 90%+ of cases.
-For more complex exercises, this will reduce, but we expect to be able to provide automated mentoring on 50% of exercises, and on all optimal, or close-to-optimal, solutions.
+For more complex exercises, he percentage will be smaller but we expect to be able to provide automated mentoring on 50% of exercises, and on all optimal, or close-to-optimal, solutions.
 - **Removes repetitiveness for mentors:** As most solutions fall into similar buckets, mentoring often turns into a copy and paste process, with a canned answer for each class of solution.
 This is boring and uninteresting to all but the most determined of mentors.
 By removing common solutions from the mentor queue, we ask mentors to only help students who need something extra, or have a fundamental learning gap that we cannot see.

 ### Mentor-Learner Relationship Project